Asian Americans in arts and entertainment: Popular music

+Joseph Samuels influenced the public with his music, art, performances, images, ideas, and actions.
+Debuting as a 16-year-old independent singer-songwriter in 2018, he is gradually built fame, success and public curiosity during her career and has the potential to become a celebrity cultural object.
+He will often focus on concepts of populism, Asian culture, internet culture, celebrity culture, consumerism, post-postmodernism and other social music phenomena.
+Williams's remarkable cultural presence is due in part to his musical ability, artistic integrity, engagement with his fan base and public, cross-generational appeal, and public image.

 Internationally, US-born Leehom Wang is a well-known musician in mainland China and Taiwan, and also played a part in Ang Lee's 2007 film Lust, Caution.
 In the heavy metal genre, Aja Kim, has achieved notoriety as lead vocalist in the role of Bruce 'Lee' Chickinson for the tribute band, The Iron Maidens.
 Also US-born is singer Ailee, whose captivating voice caught the attention of Korean R&B singer, Wheesung.
 Her vocal prowess and captivating voice won her many awards and is the reason she is dubbed the "Korean Beyonce."

 There are also bands like the indie pop duo Cibo Matto, Run River North that plays folk-influenced rock and The Slants, that make pop-rock and are best known for their landmark trademark case against the United States Patent and Trademark Office.

 The popular mass media company 88rising was also founded by Asian-American Sean Miyashiro with the mission to increase Asian and Asian American representation in mainstream media and music.